-The Leverage Ratio has been introduced under Basel III and the CRR/CRD IV as a complementary tool to the existing risk-based capital adequacy requirements.
-In November 2016, the European Commission published a legislative proposal endorsing a minimum 3% Tier I Leverage Ratio for all CRR firms in the EU.
-The EU definition of leverage ratio has not yet become an EU binding requirement, not being expected to come into force before the end of 2018.
+The leverage ratio has been introduced under Basel III and the CRD IV/CRR as a complementary tool to the existing risk-based capital adequacy requirements.
+In November 2016, the EC published a legislative proposal endorsing a minimum 3% Tier 1 leverage ratio for all CRR firms in the EU.
+In February 2019 the European Union ambassadors endorsed the full package of risk reduction measures, namely the Leverage